in

 Country style bathroom with half white tiles red mirror wooden counter sink towels and wood roof ceiling

-• A halfway tiled bathroom gives a lot more ways to decorate, personalize, and customize your private space by incorporating paint into the mix and add wall hangings and fixtures.
+• A halfway tiled bathroom gives many more ways to decorate, personalize, and customize your private space by incorporating paint into the mix and adding wall hangings and fixtures.

-• Installing minimal tiles only in the splash zones above the sink and above the tub can create a very cohesive unit, and a very defined bathing area.
+• Installing a minimal amount of pieces only in the splash zones above the sink and above the tub can create a very cohesive unit and a very defined bathing area.

-• Installing tile halfway up bathroom wall is an opportunity to use an unforeseen or different tile in normal locations in order to come up with a unique effect.
+• Installing only halfway up the wall is an opportunity to use an unforeseen or different accent color and pattern in normal locations to create a unique effect.

-• Personalization for bathrooms is doing something ordinary in a way that isn’t common; consider new ways in which the tile can be used without being repetitious.
+• Personalization is doing something ordinary in a way that isn’t common; consider new ways in which the tile can be used without being repetitious.

 Bathroom Half Wall Tile Pros And Cons